 |Title:||Director of Athletics/Head Women's Basketball Coach|

-Last season, the Rams went 14-13 overall and reached the CACC Championship Tournament for the seventh straight year.
+The Rams went 14-13 overall during the 2012-13 campaign and reached the CACC Championship Tournament for the seventh straight year.
 Freshman Tori Arnao was tabbed as the conference's rookie of the year and to the second team.
 Senior Kristen Blye was named to the Capital One Academic All-America Division II women's basketball second team.

 In 2010-11, Shirley became the 30th women’s basketball coach in NCAA history to reach 600 career wins on Jan.
 19, 2011 as the Rams knocked off Chestnut Hill defeated Chestnut Hill, 76-60, in the Gallagher Center.
 Philadelphia finished the year 15-12 overall.
 The 2008-09 season saw Philadelphia go 21-10 overall, claim its first CACC title since joining the league in 2005, and qualify for the NCAA Tournament for the first time since 2001.

 During the 1990s Philadelphia was a dominant force as it won 20 or more games each year, made three NCAA Tournaments, produced a pair All-Americans, and one National Player of the Year.
 In the 1992-93 season, Shirley led the Lady Rams to a school record 27 wins and to the NCAA Tournament for the first time since becoming the team’s head coach.
 The team’s effort helped Shirley earn the American Women’s Sports Federation Division II Coach of the Year and Converse District Coach of the Year awards.
 One year later, Tammy Greene—a four-time all-American—was named the Division II National Player of the Year after averaging a school record 26.1 points per game.